 The term battery refers to a storage element for electrical energy that is not rechargeable (or only rechargeable to a very limited extent).
 They are also called primary cell batteries.
 The Batteries Act classifies them according to where they are used.
 A distinction is made between portable, automotive and industrial batteries.

-The term accumulator refers to rechargeable storage elements, also called secondary cells.
-Several secondary cells wired together are also called a battery.
-Batteries are mainly made of metals.
-By recovering them, a contribution is made to responsible resource management.
-However, batteries also contain substances that pose a risk to health and the environment.
-For this reason, it is prohibited to dispose of them as household waste.
-In Germany more than 40,000 tonnes of batteries and accumulators for appliances are brought to market every year.
-The waste batteries for appliances are returned at retail outlets at no cost to the consumer.
-Many municipalities also offer to dispose of them at recycling centres or mobile pollutant collection centres.
+The term accumulator refers to rechargeable storage elements, also called secondary battery cells.
+Several secondary battery cells wired together are also called a battery.
+Batteries are mainly made up of metals.
+The recovery of these metals contributes to responsible resource management.
+However, batteries also contain substances that are harmful to health and the environment.
+For this reason, it is prohibited to dispose of batteries as household waste.
+In Germany, more than 50,000 tonnes of portable batteries and accumulators are placed on the market every year.
+Consumers can return waste portable batteries free of charge to retailers or to voluntary collection points.
+These can be, for instance, businesses or public institutions.
+In addition, many municipalities offer consumers the option to dispose of batteries at recycling centres or mobile pollutant collection centres.

 By setting up collection schemes, manufacturers of portable batteries are fulfilling their product responsibility and providing for the collection, recycling or environmentally sound disposal of waste portable batteries.
 There are currently six collection schemes in operation on the market.

 - Manufacturers’ common collection scheme of GRS Batterien Foundation